KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/hourOfCode/variables.markdown

 ##Variables

 Now we know how to **call functions** and **pass in arguments** to make the computer do stuff.
 That's a good start, but it doesn't allow for a lot of variety.
-We can use **variables** to make out programs more interesting.
+We can use **variables** to make our programs more interesting.

 Let's take our first program: